adhoc-dev/sale/helpdesk_timesheet_ux/README.rst

 * The project in tickets not longer be related to team.
 Now when a ticket is created a different project can be selected from the one configured for the team.

+* Allows to allocate hours in a ticket which team (and therefore, the ticket) belongs to a different company than the one the user is standing on

 Installation
 ============